briangeis/cisco-enterprise-network/README.md

     is allowed through the perimeter.
-  - **Site-to-Site IKEv2 VPN:** A secure, encrypted tunnel established with `ASA-MAIN` to maintain confidentiality and integrity of data transmitted between the Remote Site and the main network.
+  - **Site-to-Site IKEv2 VPN:** A secure, encrypted tunnel established with `ASA-MAIN` to maintain confidentiality and integrity of data transmitted between the Remote Site and the Main Site.

 - **Connectivity:**
   - **Outside Interface:** Connected to the `CLOUD` Router for internet